hotosm/fmtm/docs/about/faq.md

 management site it is recommended to sign in with OSM.
 This is so data uploaded to OSM can be attributed to a user.
 Notifications are also sent via OpenStreetMap messages/emails.

 ---

-**Q:** How do I browse and select mapping projects on the FMTM Web App?

-**A:** You can browse and select mapping projects on the FMTM Web App by clicking on the "Projects" tab and selecting a project of interest.
-You can view project details, tasks, and mapping data on the project page.

----